-Every time you go to make a decision or respond to a situation, ask yourself if you are letting that attribute of God rule in that moment This will help you begin to practice your faith by relying on the truth of Scripture instead of your own intelligence or understanding.
+Every time you go to make a decision or respond to a situation, ask yourself “am I letting that attribute of God rule in this moment”.
+This will help you begin to practice your faith by relying on the truth of Scripture instead of your own intelligence or understanding.

 Walking with God requires sacrifice on your part.
 It requires you to slow down and retrain your thoughts.
 It requires a little bit of work, and a whole lot of you deciding if you believe what the Bible says about God to be true or not.

 So today, pick one area in your life where you can begin walking with God.
 Work on that one area for the next 3 months and see how rooted and built up in your faith you can become.
 I promise the life you’ll find as you learn to “live by faith and not by sight” will be worth the sacrifice of retraining yourself.